 A: Enron’s policy is to only confirm job title and dates of employment to prospective employers.

-REDUNDANCY PAY
+SEVERANCE PAY

-Q: How are redundancy payments calculated?
+Q: How are severance payments calculated?

-A: The intranet site shows you how to calculate your redundancy entitlement.
+A: Severance pay is calculated per Enron Corp.’s Severance Policy with and additional enhancement of 4 weeks pay.

-Q: How are redundancy payments paid?
+Q: How are severance payments paid?

-A: Payment will be made within 30 days of the date you leave Enron.
+A: Payment will be made in accordance with Enron Corp.’s Severance Pay Policy.

-Q: Are employees who take voluntary redundancy eligible for unemployment benefits?
+Q: Are employees who take voluntary severance eligible for unemployment benefits?

-A: Your local Jobcentre will determine eligibility for unemployment benefits.
-See later section on state benefits.
+A: If a terminated employee applies for and receives unemployment compensation benefits, then the total severance payable under the Voluntary Severance Program will be reduced and offsettable by the amount of unemployment compensation.

-Q: How are redundancy payments taxed?
+Q: How are severance payments taxed?

-A: Our understanding of the current Inland Revenue regulations is that, depending on personal and contractual circumstances, the first £30,000 can be paid free of UK tax and National Insurance.
-Any amounts paid over £30,000 will have tax withheld at the basic rate of tax, currently 22%.
-It is your responsibility to show this payment on your UK tax return in order for the Inland Revenue to determine any further UK tax liabilities, which could arise if you are not a basic rate taxpayer.
+A: Severance payments will be taxed as income and will be subject to all applicable Federal, State and City tax.

-Q: Where will the redundancy payments be deposited?
+Q: Where will the severance payments be deposited?

-A: We will make redundancy payments to the same bank account as your normal monthly salary.
+A: We will make severance payments to the same bank account as your normal monthly salary.

-Q: What happens to my unused holiday?
+Q: What happens to my unused vacation?

-A: Holiday earned but not yet taken as of the last day of your employment will be paid to you within 30 days of the date you leave Enron.
+A: Vacation earned but not yet taken as of the last day of your employment will be paid to you within 31 days of the date you leave Enron.

 Q: What happens to my bonus?

-A: If you elect to take voluntary redundancy, and we accept your election, you will not be eligible for a bonus under the terms of the EEL Incentive Plan.
+A: If you elect to take voluntary severance, and we accept your election, you will not be eligible for a bonus under the terms of the Enron Incentive Plan.

 STOCK OPTIONS